Sports in San Diego: Soccer

-San Diego has never hosted a Major League Soccer (MLS) team, though it is currently represented by San Diego Loyal SC of the USL Championship (the highest level of minor league soccer) as well as Albion San Diego SC of the National Independent Soccer Association (one of three leagues occupying the second-highest level of minor league soccer).
-Despite not hosting an MLS team, San Diego did host the 1999 MLS All-Star Game.
+San Diego FC is a Major League Soccer (MLS) team that began play in 2025.
+San Diego is also currently represented in the lower divisions of the United States soccer league system by Albion San Diego SC of the National Independent Soccer Association (one of three leagues occupying the second-highest level of minor league soccer).
+Despite not hosting an MLS team at the time, San Diego did host the 1999 MLS All-Star Game at Qualcomm Stadium.

-In 2022, the city became the home to the San Diego Wave FC, a new expansion team of the National Women's Soccer League (NWSL), slated to play its home games at Torero Stadium before moving to its permanent home of Snapdragon Stadium upon that venue's completion in September 2022.
+In 2022, the city became the home to San Diego Wave FC, a new expansion team of the National Women's Soccer League (NWSL), slated to play its home games at Torero Stadium before moving to its permanent home of Snapdragon Stadium upon the venue's completion in September 2022.
 Wave FC's first home game at Snapdragon Stadium, against regional rival and fellow 2022 NWSL entry Angel City FC, drew a league-record sellout crowd of 32,000.

+On May 18, 2023, MLS announced that it would expand to San Diego, adding the city as the league's 30th team.
+The team, named San Diego FC, is set to begin play in 2025 at Snapdragon Stadium with an ownership group headlined by Egyptian businessman Mohamed Mansour and the Sycuan Band of the Kumeyaay Nation.

 The city also hosts the San Diego Sockers of the Major Arena Soccer League (MASL), the highest level of professional indoor soccer.
 The current version of the Sockers follows a lineage of other professional soccer teams which have used the San Diego Sockers name.